AR1011/trade-engine/readme.md

 ## There are 3 actor types:

-1. Trade Engine: There will just be one, that will be used to create and manage trades
+1. Trade Engine: There will just be one, that will be used to create and manage the Price Watcher and Trade Executor Actors

 2. Price Watcher: Actor that will get the price for a given ticker.
 There will only be one actor for each ticker to save on resources.